 The Palm Beach County Clerk and Comptroller's Office automatically records certain documents in the Official Records, including the following documents.
 Documents that do not comply with the above rules may be returned, and shall be resubmitted upon request:

 Important Notice: Residential Mortgage Foreclosure Cases

-Motions that are filed in residential mortgage foreclosure cases shall be set for hearing on the Court's Uniform Motion Calendar ("UMC") and shall be heard on a first come-first served basis and in accordance with Circuit Civil Division AJ instructions.
+Motions (with the exception of Motion for Summary Judgment) that are filed in residential mortgage foreclosure cases shall be set for hearing on the Court's Uniform Motion Calendar ("UMC") and shall be heard on a first come-first served basis and in accordance with Circuit Civil Division AJ instructions.

 UMC Hearings are held at 8:30 a.m.
-Tuesday - Thursday (on a calendar that concludes at 9:30 a.m.), and are set among counsel (NOT online) and in accordance with local rules and procedures.
-When a UMC hearing is set, the Moving Party shall send a courtesy copy of the Motion, Notice of Hearing and all other materials via regular mail no later than five (7) days prior to the hearing.
+Tuesday, Wednesday & Thursday (on a calendar that concludes at 9:30 a.m.), and are SET ONLINE and in accordance with local rules and procedures.
+When a UMC hearing is set, the Moving Party shall send a courtesy copy of the Motion, Notice of Hearing and all other materials via regular mail no later than five (5) days prior to the hearing.
 If the matter is resolved or the UMC hearing is cancelled prior to its schedule, please send a copy of the Notice of Cancellation to CAD-DivisionAJ@pbcgov.org to advise the Court immediately.